 - All of Action 1 & 2

 - Start a cleanup initiative in your community.
-By taking pride in the place we call home we intrinsically want to care for it.
-Gather your friends and neighbors for a monthly litter cleanup day.
+By taking pride in the places we invidually call home, we show respect for our community – creating a happier healthier environment.